YngviWarrior/WS-Cripto-Klines/README.md

 - Pre-requisites

-  Node version: 19
+  Node version: 19 <br>
-  Docker
+  Docker <br>
   Any testable tool with WS protocol like Postman or Insomnia.

 - Project Resume